vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 The language defines a set of now-commonly used **arithmetic types**, including SIMD vectors, matrices and tensors, floating and fixed binary and decimal numbers, brain and tensor floats, ranges and ratios.

-Onyx contains a number of **utility types**, such as unions, variants, tuples, anonymous structs, lambdas and runnable blocks of code.
+Onyx contains several **utility types**, such as unions, variants, tuples, anonymous structs, lambdas and runnable blocks of code.

 Exceptions are designed to be truly **zero-cost** to enable exception flow in Onyx programs.